justarandomgeek/vscode-factoriomod-debug/doc/debugadapter.md

 ## Steam

-If you use a Steam install, a file `steam_appid.txt` with content `427520` in the same dir as the factorio binary is required.
-If the Debug Adapter has write access to the dir, it will create this automatically.
+If you use a Steam install, a file `steam_appid.txt` with content `427520` in the same folder as the factorio binary (there will also be one of `steam_api64.dll`, `libsteam_api.dylib` or `libsteam_api.so` here) is required.
+If the Debug Adapter has write access to this folder, it will create this automatically.
+On macs, you may need to "Show Package Contents" to locate the correct folder.

 ## Runtime Lua Diagnostics